-Traditional IRAs passed to spouses, or non-spouses receive the same tax recognition for distributions, which is ordinary taxable income.
-Beneficiary IRAs, which are left to non-spouse heirs, must have their entire balance withdrawn within ten years of the original IRA owner’s death.
-The compressed time schedule will increase the distribution amounts and increase taxable income, which could trigger #(1) - #(4) above.
+Traditional IRAs passed to spouses or non-spouses receive the same tax recognition for distributions: ordinary taxable income.
+Beneficiary IRAs, left to non-spouse heirs, must have their entire balance withdrawn within ten years of the original IRA owner’s death (exceptions apply).
+The compressed schedule will increase the distribution amounts and taxable income, which could trigger #(1) - #(4) above.

-Roth IRA distributions will remain tax-free in the hands of the beneficiary whether the funds are received in a lump sum or paid over a period of years (10-year maximum for a non-spouse).
+Roth IRA distributions will remain tax-free for the beneficiary whether the funds are received in a lump sum or paid over a period of years (10-year maximum for a non-spouse).

 The current tax schedule is set to expire at the end of 2025 and revert to the 2017 Tax Tables, which will increase tax rates.
 And even though political maneuvering can change future rates up or down, we cannot ignore our rapidly growing national debt, which stands at approximately 32 trillion dollars.
 Eventually, we will acknowledge the damaging impact of rising deficits and focus on increasing revenue, which seems improbable without raising taxes.

 Carr Wealth Management, LLC, can help perform the analysis to help determine if opening a Roth IRA by conversion for all or a portion of a traditional IRA makes sense for you.
 If you have an existing financial plan, we can help review and update the unknown variables, such as inflation, investment returns, and interest rates, to see if the plan to achieve your updated financial goals is still intact.
 We help create new plans using expert advice, decades of experience, and always acting in the fiduciary role to ensure your best interests are a priority.